Connect with others who understand.

 • Swan-neck deformity — The base of the finger and the outermost finger joint bend in, while the middle joint straightens out.

-• Ulnar drift — Also known as ulnar deviation, this condition describes when the fingers angle away from the thumb toward the ulna bone in the forearm.
+• Ulnar drift — Also known as ulnar deviation, this condition occurs when the fingers angle away from the thumb toward the ulna bone in the forearm.
 Ulnar drift is a sign of severe damage to the knuckles of the fingers.

 • Claw-toe deformity — The toes bend either upward or downward from the joints at the ball of the foot.
 Sometimes, the toes may also bend and curl under the foot.